-The Company operates in one segment: the exploration and development of gold, copper, and other precious and base metals, and in three geographic locations: Canada, the USA, and Türkiye.
+The Company operates in one segment - the exploration and development of gold and other precious and base metals, and in two geographic locations: Canada and the USA.
 Information discussed herein reflects the Company as a consolidated entity, consistent with our determination that the segment in which we operate provides the most meaningful information.